 Harness Engineering: Environment Design Guide for AI Agent Production

-Key Concepts
+Core Concepts

-What a harness includes
+What a Harness Includes

-Evolutionary Flow: Prompt → Context → Harness
+The Evolution: Prompt → Context → Harness

-This is a classification organized by Birgitta Böckeler, Distinguished Engineer at Thoughtworks, on martinfowler.com.
-It is commonly referred to as the "Martin Fowler classification," but the actual author is Böckeler.
+This is the classification compiled by Thoughtworks Distinguished Engineer Birgitta Böckeler on martinfowler.com.
+It is often cited as "the Martin Fowler classification," but Böckeler is the actual author.

-| Components | Description |
+| Component | Description |

 |---|---|

-| Context Engineering | Knowledge base embedded in the codebase + dynamic sources such as observation data, browser navigation, etc. |
+| Context Engineering | Knowledge base embedded in the codebase + dynamic sources such as observability data and browser navigation |

-| Architectural Constraints | LLM-based Guardrail + Deterministic Structural Testing |
+| Architectural Constraints | LLM-based guardrails + deterministic structural tests |

-| Garbage Collection | Automatic/Manual detection and removal of dead code, unnecessary files, and convention drift |
+| Garbage Collection | Automated/manual detection and removal of dead code, unnecessary files, and convention drift |

 Practical Application

-Designing Harnesses with the IMPACT Framework
+Designing a Harness with the IMPACT Framework

-| Element | Description | Practical Questions |
+| Element | Description | Practical Question |

 |---|---|---|

-| Intent | Defining the Agent's Purpose and Goals | What Should This Agent Do? |
+| Intent | Define the agent's purpose and goals | What should this agent do? |

 import anthropic